-Laboratory procedures are described below and in Appendices I and II.
-Refer to Appendix III for any participant who has a reactive or positive HIV test after Enrollment.
+Laboratory procedures are described below and in Appendices I to IV.
+Refer to Appendix V for any participant who has a reactive or positive HIV test after Enrollment.

 9.1 Local Laboratory Specimens

 The following types of tests will be performed at the local laboratory: